 This could include people from your patient database, medical professional database, or media outlet database.

 Take a good hard look at your target audience and the social channels they frequent.
 Does your public spend most of their time on Facebook, or in a more professional setting, such as LinkedIn?

 Knowing this will give you an inside look into the needs and wants of your audience.

 As we established earlier, your website must be top-notch – with clear information and easy-to-use features.

-Think of your website as the storefront of your practice.
+Think of your website as the storefront of your private practice.

 Be aware of your messaging, tone and voice – these are all a part of your brand!